am1k/Program-Language/README.md

 ## About program

 Programming Language is simple program but powerful enough to express any calculations.
 It will also carry out a simple abstraction based on functions.
+More about this game you can find at this link <a href="http://eloquentjavascript.net/11_language.html">game</a>

 ## Sample Code